 As Nancy points out, Excellence as an IBCLC isn’t about clinical skills alone.
 Attitude and approach play a big role in how our clients respond to our efforts to help with breastfeeding.
 This presentation looks at recent research that provides insight into how breastfeeding help is perceived by the families in our care.
 Knowledge gained from this session can help you to elevate both your practice and our profession as a whole.
 Don’t miss out on this great opportunity to gain valuable education while sharing in the passion and excitement as we celebrate IBCLC day together!

-Join us LIVE on November 15th, 2016 for the GOLD Learning Online Symposium on Tongue-Tie Research and Implications.
-This event will highlight some of the latest tongue-tie research and look at the implications for clinical practice and future research studies.
+GOLD Learning Online Symposium on Tongue-Tie Research and Implications will highlight some of the latest tongue-tie research and look at the implications for clinical practice and future research studies.
 Learn about the results of a new study looking at breastfeeding outcomes after lip and/or tongue-tie release, the latest thoughts on aftercare strategies, Aerophagia Induced Reflux, the newest game-changing research studies and their implications, and how tongue-tie affects speech and feeding of solids.
 This symposium is perfect for anyone who works with newborns, whether you’re just starting to learn about tongue-tie or are an experienced practitioner who wants to stay up to date on the latest research and recommendations for practice.
-If you're not able to attend on the 15th, you'll have 4 weeks of unlimited access to the recordings of these presentations.
-Post questions during our Q&A sessions or on our online forums.
-Download Handouts & Interact with a vibrant GOLD Learning Community.
 Please note: You can use CME credits for your ASHA certification.
 Learn more about our speakers and their topics by viewing their abstracts and bios below.

 This Symposium highlights some of the latest research and trends in childbirth education.
 It will provide you with updates on clinical knowledge and skills with a particular focus on how to present information to the families we work with.
 This symposium is perfect for anyone who provides prenatal education to families.
 Learn more about our speakers and their topics by viewing their abstracts and bios.